centminmod/cpanel-backup/readme.md

 * `cpanel-backup.sh` will have features from [dbbackup.sh](https://community.centminmod.com/threads/dbbackup-sh-quick-mysql-database-backups-for-centmin-mod-stack.4573/) including conditional db character set detection & pure innodb database detection for conditional single-transaction options and using nice/ionice for tar backups.
-* `cpanel-backup.sh` will also have sar & pidstat cpu, memory and disk usage stats recorded allowing you to fine tune your backup and compression parameters for your specific server and backup requirements.
+* `cpanel-backup.sh` will also have sar & pidstat cpu, memory and disk usage stats recorded allowing you to fine tune your backup and compression parameters for your specific server and backup requirements i.e. lower memory & cpu usage.
 * pidstat logs and backup logs also also zstd level 1 compressed to save space.
 * `cpanel-backup.sh` will support the following compression algorithms, gzip via multi-threaded pigz, xz via multi-threaded pxz and zstd ([zstd is the default due to speed and compression ration performance](https://community.centminmod.com/threads/round-3-compression-comparison-benchmarks-zstd-vs-brotli-vs-pigz-vs-bzip2-vs-xz-etc.17259/))
 * `cpanel-backup.sh` compression algorithm level settings have finer granular control on a per backup target basis, so public_html, mail, logs, ssl or database backup targets each have their own compression level control so you can optimise compression speed and compressed file size as well as control the amount of server resources used (cpu, memory etc)